Eurostar: Fares

 Eurostar's fares were significantly higher in its early years; the cheapest fare in 1994 was £99 return.

 In 2002, Eurostar was planning cheaper fares, an example of which was an offer of £50-day returns from London to Paris or Brussels.

 By March 2003, the cheapest fare from the UK was £59 return, available all year around.
 In June 2009 it was announced that one-way single fares would be available at £31 at the cheapest.
 Competition between Eurostar and airline services was a large factor in ticket prices being reduced from the initial levels.

 Business Premier fares also slightly undercut air fares on similar routes, targeted at regular business travellers.

 In 2009, Eurostar greatly increased its budget ticket availability to help maintain and grow its dominant market share.

 The Eurostar ticketing system is very complex, being distributed through no fewer than 48 individual sales systems.

 Eurostar is a member of the Amadeus CRS distribution system, making its tickets available alongside those of airlines worldwide.

 Eurostar has two sub-classes of first class: Standard Premier and Business Premier; benefits include guaranteed faster checking-in and meals served at-seat, as well as the improved furnishings and interior of carriages.

 The rebranding is part of Eurostar's marketing drive to attract more business professionals.
 Increasingly, business people in a group have been chartering private carriages as opposed to individual seats on the train.

 Service connections

 Without the operation of Regional Eurostar services using the North of London trainsets across the rest of Britain, Eurostar has developed its connections with other transport services instead, such as integrating effectively with traditional UK rail operators' schedules and routes, making it possible for passengers to use Eurostar as a quick connection to further destinations on the continent.

-All three main terminals used by the Eurostar service – St Pancras International, Paris Gare du Nord, and Brussels Midi/Zuid – are served by domestic trains and by local urban transport networks such as the London Underground and the Paris Metro.
+All four main terminals used by the Eurostar service – London St Pancras International, Paris Nord, Brussels-South and Amsterdam Centraal – are served by domestic trains and by local urban transport networks such as the London Underground, Paris Metro, Brussels Metro and Amsterdam Metro.

+Integration with other operators

 Standard Eurostar tickets no longer include free onward connections to or from any other station in Belgium: this is now available for a flat-rate supplement, currently £5.50.

+Through-tickets

+Eurostar offers a through-ticket to specific destinations by train, that is a single contract for multi leg journeys with certain passenger rights and protections.